-The China Program Center at UMass Boston received two federal grants from the Department of Education to run two Fulbright-Hays Group Project Abroad (GPA) programs: Chinese Language and Culture Enrichment (Short Term Program) and Advanced Chinese Language Immersion (Long Term Program for undergraduate students and recent graduates).
+The China Program Center at UMass Boston received a federal grant from the Department of Education to run a Fulbright-Hays Group Project Abroad (GPA) program: Advanced Chinese Language Immersion (Long Term Program for undergraduate students and recent graduates).

 Advanced Chinese Language Immersion

 Objectives and Participants: This program allows us to recruit 16 undergraduate and/or graduate students for an eight-month-long program in China.
 Key components of the program include Chinese language study on campus, internship at Xi’an High Tech Industrial Zone, home stay program to celebrate Chinese New Year, tours and field trips, group projects including American Culture Ambassador Project, China in Depth Project, Business Culture Difference Internship Project and a Program Completion Ceremony.

 Upon completion of this program, our students will improve their Mandarin proficiency to intermediate high or advanced-low levels, gain understanding about Chinese culture, especially Chinese business culture, and grow professionally in a global market.
 This program will help our students to become China hands and prepare our students to become the bridge between the American and the Chinese business world.

 Credits: 9 undergraduate credits from UMass Boston and 12-20 credits from Shaanxi Normal University.

 1. HIST 321 Modern China: A Documentary Film Approach